mik-jozef/chalk/notes/spec-notes.md

   := assign to a pointer
   ::= etc. or maybe in reverse?
   ```
-compiler must warn if it cannot prove comptime code terminates
+compiler must warn/error if it cannot prove comptime code terminates
+  and maybe an indicator of progress (eg. in CLI) could be automatically
+  derived from the proof of termination
 auto-convert `struct snake_case` from C to `class SnakeCase` in Chalk
 ```
 static class Namespace {